LastAncientOne/GDP_Project/README.md

 # GDP Project
 ### GDP Forcasting
-This was my project during my undergraduate at CSUS in Spring 2012.
+This was my project was during my undergraduate at CSUS in Spring 2012.
 I had to analyze GPD data and use excel for statistics and forecasting.

 ### Author’s Name: Tin Hang